 Animation for Beginners: How to Animate a Bouncing Ball

-In this tutorial I will take you through the to an animated bouncing ball that you will be proud of!
+In this tutorial I will take you through the steps to create an animated bouncing ball that you will be proud of!

 1. Draw the Ball Poses